alhockly/pi-wireless-drive/README.md

 Mac
-1. check network in finder and you should see the samba share by its hostname. if not go to Finder > Go > Connect to server then ender smb://<ip address>
+1. check network in finder and you should see the samba share by its hostname. if not go to Finder > Go > Connect to server then ender smb:// <ip address>
-2.open time machine in system prefs, select the network disk
+2. open time machine in system prefs, select the network disk
 3. start backup